scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/06 AWS Pricing Cost Optimisation/README.md

-## Project Overview
+## Objective

-This project demonstrates how AWS infrastructure costs can be analysed, monitored, and optimised using AWS pricing tools and cost management services.

-The goal of this project is to compare different cloud architecture strategies and evaluate their financial impact using the **AWS Pricing Calculator**.
+The objective of this project is to analyse and optimise the cost of a typical AWS web application architecture using AWS cost management tools.

-Three architecture models were analysed:
+Using the AWS Pricing Calculator, three architecture scenarios were designed and compared:

 - Baseline architecture
 - High availability architecture
 - Cost optimised architecture

+The project demonstrates how architectural decisions directly impact cloud infrastructure costs and highlights the trade-offs between cost, reliability, and performance.

 In addition to cost estimation, AWS cost governance tools were implemented including:

-- Cost allocation tags
+- Cost Allocation Tags for tracking resource spending
-- AWS Budgets
+- AWS Budgets for monitoring monthly cost limits
-- SNS alert notifications
+- Amazon SNS notifications for automated budget alerts
-- Cost Anomaly Detection
+- AWS Cost Anomaly Detection for identifying unexpected spending patterns

-This project demonstrates the importance of **cost awareness when designing cloud infrastructure**.
+This project demonstrates how cloud engineers can design infrastructure while maintaining cost awareness and financial control within AWS environments.

 ---